mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 * _Self-Reinforcement_: As widely noted (see, e.g., {{ACCESS}}), a centralized provider's access to data allows it the opportunity to make improvements to its offerings, while denying such access to others.

-However, the relationship between these harms and centralization is often complex; it is not always the case that centralization will lead to them, and when it does, there is not always a direct and simple tradeoff.
+The relationship between these harms and centralization is often complex; it is not always the case that centralization will lead to them, and when it does, there is not always a direct and simple tradeoff.
 This makes it important to critically evaluate claims of centralization before allowing them to influence protocol design.

 For example, while centralization can impact availability, many other factors also influence it, and any relationship between them cannot be assumed without careful analysis of where and how centralization occurs.
 A system operated in a central fashion might be more available because of factors like the resources available to a larger operator, but also have greater impact when a fault is encountered; decentralized systems might be more resilient in the face of local failures, but less able to react to systemic issues.